 Persistent server state.
 When a directory server starts up, the replication plug-in establishes a connection with a replication server.
 The replication server looks for changes in its change log and sends any changes that have not yet been applied to the directory server.

-In order to know where to start in the change log, the replication plug-in stores information that is persistent across server stop and start operations.
+To know where to start in the change log, the replication plug-in stores information that is persistent across server stop and start operations.
 This persistent information is stored in the replication

 The schema back end allows the specific operational attribute used to store the persistent state,